asumito/asumito.github.io/README.md

 * **What I did:** Created a complete, single-file HTML page.

-* **Rationale:** This was the first draft to quickly visualize the design suggestions and ensure the core layout and styling were correct.
+* **Outcome:** This was the first draft to quickly visualize the design suggestions and ensure the core layout and styling were correct.
 It's a great way to prototype an idea rapidly.

 ### V1.1 - Split into Separate Files